The science of supplements: Which vitamins actually fight male fatigue?

 - Myth: “Multivitamins give you instant energy.”

 Fact: Vitamins have no caloric energy.
 They are catalysts.
 They help your body unlock energy from food.
-It takes weeks of consistent use to repair metabolic pathways and feel the difference. - Myth: “If I eat well, I don’t need supplements.”
+It takes weeks of consistent use to correct deficiencies and feel the difference. - Myth: “If I eat well, I don’t need supplements.”

-Fact: Fat-soluble vitamins (A, D, E, K) can be toxic at high levels.
-Water-soluble vitamins (B, C) are generally peed out if taken in excess, creating what doctors call “expensive urine.”
-Target the right dose, not the highest dose. - Myth: “Caffeine counts as energy.”
+Fact: Fat-soluble vitamins (A, D, E, K) can accumulate and cause harm at high levels.
+Water-soluble vitamins (B, C) are often excreted in excess, but very high doses can still cause side effects and can obscure the real diagnosis.
+Target the right dose, not the highest dose. - Myth: ”Caffeine counts as energy.”

 Bottom line

 Fatigue is a signal, not a lifestyle.
-While a broad-spectrum multivitamin acts as an insurance policy, the best vitamins for energy are the ones your body specifically lacks.
-For most men, the “big three” deficiencies to check are Vitamin D, B12, and Magnesium.
-By verifying your levels through blood work and supplementing specifically to fill those gaps, you can restore the metabolic engine that drives your work, your workouts, and your life.
+While a broad-spectrum multivitamin can act as an insurance policy, the best vitamins for energy are the ones your body specifically lacks.
+For many men, the “big three” to consider checking are vitamin D, B12, and magnesium, alongside ferritin and a targeted hormone workup when symptoms warrant it.
+By verifying your levels through blood work and supplementing to fill confirmed gaps, you can restore the metabolic engine that drives your work, your workouts, and your life.

 References